yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/Graphics_and_Display.rst

 ------------------

 The config file has the following format.
-There are 3 different kinds of sections that can be defined, please refer to the particular section for more details.
+There are 3 different kinds of sections that can be defined.
+Please refer to the particular section for more details.

 The generic format is: